 MMGuardian has nearly every parental-control feature you might want, especially on Android, but the user interfaces are outdated and frustrating.

-Both the iOS and Android apps offer location tracking and excellent web filtering.
+Both the iOS and Android smartphone apps offer location tracking and excellent web filtering, and have recently added an artificial-intelligence component to spot nudity in saved images.
 App management is strong on Android but primitive on iOS.
 On Android, the parent can read every text and block any number.
 Time management and screen-time scheduling are also Android-only.

 Read our full MMGuardian review.

 |ESET Parental Control for Android||Kaspersky Safe Kids||MMGuardian||Norton Family Premier||OurPact||Qustodio||Screen Time||Net Nanny/Zift|

 |Price||Free to $30/year||Free to $15/year||Up to $70/year||$50/year||Free to $84/year||Free to $138/year||Free to $40/year||Free to $90/year|

 |Number of devices||Unlimited||Unlimited||1 to 5||Unlimited||1 to 20||1 to 15||1 to 5||1 to 20|

 |Platforms||Android||Android, iOS, Windows, Mac||Android, iOS||Android, iOS, Windows||Android||Android, iOS, Kindle Fire, Windows, Mac||Android, iOS||Android, iOS, Kindle Fire, Windows|